 ● J.D. or expected to receive a J.D by the spring of 2021

-● Demonstrated commitment to public interest law, criminal justice, and racial justice
+● Demonstrated commitment to public interest law, civil liberties, criminal justice, and racial justice

 ● Willingness to work closely with through the funding application process

 ● Excellent research, writing, and verbal communication skills

 ● Demonstrated ability to conduct complex legal analysis and fact-finding

 ● Excellent interpersonal skills and a proven ability to work independently as well as within a team

 ● Self-motivated with the ability to take initiative, manage a variety of tasks and see projects through to completion